fluid-project/infusion-docs/README.md

 ### Docker Dev Container (for local development purposes)

-Builds ands run site in DocPad, with a bind mount between local `src` and `src in container`, allowing for local development.
+Builds and runs the site in DocPad, with a bind mount between local `src` and `src in container`, allowing for local development.

 `docker-compose -f docker-compose-dev.yml up --build`